 In this continuation Bharat Lok Shiksha Parishad (BLSP) was founded in Delhi in the year 2000 to spread the Ekal Vidyalaya Movement in Northern part of the country.
 BLSP’s spread is in Utter Pradesh, Himachal, Uttarakhand, and Jammu.

-Hence, there are chapters in Varanasi, Kanpur, Lucknow, Jammu, Moradabad, South Delhi, North Delhi, West Delhi, East Delhi, Centeral Delhi, C.S.R, Gurugram, and Faridabad.
+Hence, there are chapters in Varanasi, Kanpur, Lucknow, Jammu, Moradabad, South Delhi, North Delhi, West Delhi, East Delhi, Central Delhi, C.S.R, Gurugram, and Faridabad, Panchkula.

 These chapters are organizing fundraising programs, cultivation of urban volunteers to support administration and Ekal works.
 The chapter committee members have direct intervention with Gram Sangathan and Sevavrati Volunteers also through various meetings.

 Today BLSP as the front-runner organization of Ekal Vidyalaya Movement stands on the strong foundation build by many social leaders, business magnets and Pioneers of Social activism.
 The contribution of Sh.
-Laxmi Goel, Sh.
-S.N.
-Bandhu, Sh.
+Laxmi Narian Goel, Sh.
+Sat Narayan Bandhu, Sh.
+Vineet Kumar Gupta.
+Sh.
+Vimal Mawandia, Sh.
+Jai Prakash Aggarwal, Sh.
+Surender Kumar Jindal, Sh.
 Subhash Aggarwal, Sh.
 Om Prakash Singhal, Sh.
-G.D.
-Goel, Sh.
 Naresh Kumar, Sh.
-Naresh Jain, Prof. Manjushree, Sh.
-Ramesh Kanodia And Sh.
+Naresh Jain, Sh Ghanshyam Dass Goel, Sh.
+Nand Kishor Aggarwal, Sh.
+Neeraj Raizada, Sh.
+Rajiv Aggarwal, Dr. Virendra Kumar And Sh.
 Ashwani Aggarwal is worth noting.

 The concept of “One Teacher School” was conceived in Gumla (Jharkhand) in June 1986 in a seminar to find out the solution to the problem of illiteracy in tribal villages.
 Sh.
 Bhau Rao Devras a renowned social activist had outlined the concept of One Teacher School.
 Dr. Rakesh Popli helped in refining the concept and wrote the Book “Khele Kude Nache Gaye” about non-formal method of teaching, for the pioneering schools that were established among the tribal later on.